-The answers in this section are not subject to scoring, since they do not affect the level of risk from the point of view of the legality of software.
-The main purpose of this part is to state the general state of the computer equipment from the accounting aspect and in the reality.
+The answers in this section are not subject to scoring since they do not affect the level of risk from the point of view of the legality of software.
+The main purpose of this part is to state the general state of the computer equipment from the accounting aspect and in reality.

 2) Determining the legality of installed computer programs and databases

-This section’s answers are scored in order to serve as a determination point of the risk level.
+This section’s answers are scored to serve as a determination point of the risk level.
 In this group included are questions related to determining the legality of the particular software used by the company, which are classified under several categories:

 - Microsoft products,

 - databases (such as Oracle),